ItaiAllouche/minimalPairsLexicalStress/README.md

 install the required packages
 pip install -r requirements.txt
 ```
-This commands create and activate a python virtual environment, and install all the relevant python dependencies.
+This commands creates & activates a python virtual environment, and install all the relevant python dependencies.
 ### Run Demo
 Run the jupyter notebook `run_demo.ipynb`